 Brazil is signatory to a wide range of treaties, conventions and inter-American statements, including the American Declaration of the Rights and Duties of Man (1948), the American Treaty on Pacific Settlement (1948), the American Convention on Human Rights (1969) and Additional Protocols, the Inter-American Convention on the Elimination of All Forms of Discrimination against Persons with Disabilities (1999); the Inter-American Democratic Charter (2001), the Social Charter of the Americas (2012); the Inter-American Convention against Racism, Racial Discrimination and Related Forms of Intolerance (2013); and the Inter-American Convention on Protecting the Human Rights of Older Persons (2015).

 The Brazilian Delegation to the OAS, based in Washington D.C., has currently been involved, among other initiatives, in two joint exercises within the scope of the Brazilian efforts in support of democracy, human rights and the rule of law in the Hemisphere: i) the “G14+”, an informal group with the aim of discussing solutions to the Venezuelan crisis, and ii) the “Permanent Council Working Group on Nicaragua”, comprised of 12 member states.

-It is worth noting that Brazil and the OAS have a joint cooperation project to support the electoral process and institutional strengthening of Haiti.
-Brazil is a member of the Group of Friends of Haiti, the Organization's forum for the discussion of issues concerning that country.
-Another partnership is that between the Coimbra Group of Brazilian Universities (GCUB) and the OAS.
-The Group is made up of 50 Brazilian universities, and in coordination with the OAS offers students of the Organization's member states scholarships for master's and doctoral programs in Brazilian universities.
+Brazil is also a member of the “Group of Friends of Haiti” and has a cooperation project with the OAS to support the electoral processes and institutional strengthening of that country.
+Another successful partnership is that between the Coimbra Group of Brazilian Universities (GCUB) and the OAS.
+The GCUB consists of 50 Brazilian universities and, in coordination with the OAS, awards students from the Americas scholarships to master's and doctoral degree programs in Brazilian universities.